 What is a School Council?

 The school council endeavours to give the children at Wenlock C of E Junior School a ‘voice’.
 They are given the opportunity to share their opinions and ideas on things that matter to them.
 All children will be involved by contributing their suggestions.
-These suggestions will be discussed at regular school council meetings.
-The School Councillors will feedback from these meetings to their class.
-Minutes of meetings are available on the School Council Notice Board.

 The School Council also has a budget which they are able to manage and spend appropriately.

 Any child, from any year group can become a school councillor.
 If a child is interested in becoming a councillor, they write a candidate speech that they present to their class.
 Depending on their speech and their ideas, the other pupils in the class vote for the councillor that they feel will represent them most at the meeting.
 A child from is class is then selected so we have 12 councillors in total.

 We aim to give our children the opportunity to become more independent and responsible.
 They will begin to realise that they can play an active role in the life of the school and that their ideas and views will contribute to changes that occur at their school.
 The children will benefit greatly in all aspects of their personal and social development.

 This year’s mission statement was written by our councillors and we aim to ensure that we follow this throughout the year.